-the implied volatilities in specific classes of options, and a great deal of attention has been placed on their construction and properties.
+The double motivation of hedging against volatility risk and profit trading in volatility has led to the success of the recently created markets for volatility derivatives, having a volatility index as underlying asset.
+But volatility indexes themselves have only recently been introduced and defined on the basis of the implied volatilities in specific classes of options, and a great deal of attention has been placed on their construction and properties.
 The first volatility index, introduced by the Chicago Board Option Exchange in 1993 remains the most popular among such indices.
 Afterwards, several volatility indices have been introduced in Europe, like the French VX1, the German VDAX or the Swiss VSMI, all constructed from options on their main stock exchange indices.
 A similar volatility index has not been produced yet for the Spanish market.

-We start our analysis by filling that gap through the construction of the VIBEX volatility index following 40 Deutsche Borse [4, (2005)] methodology, which does not rest on any option pricing model and uses a 41 relatively wide range of the implied volatility smile.
-This methodology is very convenient for illiquid 42 markets, like the Spanish option market on IBEX-35, versus the alternative of focusing on a narrow set of 43 options, which may preclude calculation of the volatility index because of lack of trades.
-We consider in 44 our analysis this VIBEX index, together with VIX, VDAX and VSMI.
-There are essentially two ways to 45 interpret a volatility index: under one possible view, market participants are actively forecasting the future 46 level of volatility, and their forecasts are reflected in a volatility index computed using option prices on the 47 stock market index, with a given maturity.
-Alternatively, the volatility index can be though of as capturing 48 the sentiment of market participants regarding the current level of risk.
-49
+We start our analysis by filling that gap through the construction of the VIBEX volatility index following Deutsche Borse (2005) methodology, which does not rest on any option pricing model and uses a relatively wide range of the implied volatility smile.
+This methodology is very convenient for illiquid markets, like the Spanish option market on IBEX-35, versus the alternative of focusing on a narrow set of options, which may preclude calculation of the volatility index because of lack of trades.
+We consider in our analysis this VIBEX index, together with VIX, VDAX and VSMI.
+There are essentially two ways to interpret a volatility index: under one possible view, market participants are actively forecasting the future level of volatility, and their forecasts are reflected in a volatility index computed using option prices on the stock market index, with a given maturity.
+Alternatively, the volatility index can be though of as capturing the sentiment of market participants regarding the current level of risk.

 There are different ways to test between these two alternative views of the volatility index.
-One has to do 50 with the forecasting ability of the index regarding future realized volatility over the residual life to maturity 51 of the options used to compute the volatility index.
-This should be relatively important under the first view, 52 while being irrelevant under the alternative view.
-In fact, if the volatility index is shown not to have any 53 ability to forecast future realized volatility, one would be forced under the first approach to believe that 54 market participants have that same lack of forecasting ability, an undoubtedly strong statement.
-Under the 55 alternative view, we would expect a relatively strong contemporaneous relationship between market return 56 and the volatility index, with the level of the latter having essentially no role to predict future volatility.
-A 57 second class of tests would be based on the relationship between the volatility index and the current market 58 return.
-59
+One has to do with the forecasting ability of the index regarding future realized volatility over the residual life to maturity of the options used to compute the volatility index.
+This should be relatively important under the first view, while being irrelevant under the alternative view.
+In fact, if the volatility index is shown not to have any ability to forecast future realized volatility, one would be forced under the first approach to believe that market participants have that same lack of forecasting ability, an undoubtedly strong statement.
+Under the alternative view, we would expect a relatively strong contemporaneous relationship between market return and the volatility index, with the level of the latter having essentially no role to predict future volatility.
+A second class of tests would be based on the relationship between the volatility index and the current market return.

 Under the second interpretation, we would expect a negative relationship between current volatility and returns that does not need to arise under the first interpretation.
-Skiadopoulos [12, (2004)] for the Greek market, and Fleming et al. [5, (1995)] for the VIX and SP100, find a significant relationship between the volatility index and market returns.
-Skiadopoulos [12, (2004)] finds additional evidence of a relationship between current returns and future changes in volatility, opening the possibility of devising trading rules for volatility derivatives.
+Skiadopoulos (2004) for the Greek market, and Fleming et al. (1995) for the VIX and SP100, find a significant relationship between the volatility index and market returns.
+Skiadopoulos (2004) finds additional evidence of a relationship between current returns and future changes in volatility, opening the possibility of devising trading rules for volatility derivatives.
 Therefore, a volatility index obtained as a relatively complex average of implied volatilities seems to incorporate information beyond that contained in individual options.